gbmhunter/blog/content/pages/programming/microcontrollers/psoc/components/_index.md

 {{< figure src="/images/2013/03/psoc-component-quadrature-decoder.png" width="1034px" caption="The PSoC quadrature decoder component.
-Takes the A, B and N inputs from an incremental encoder and converts it into a count." caption-position="bottom" >}}
+Takes the A, B and N inputs from an incremental encoder and converts it into a count."  >}}